carlostorrescubila/Portfolio/content/en/home/experience.md

     description: |2-
         Responsibilities included:

-        *  Helped to educate students from different fields to use statistics in their work
+        * Instructed students from various fields on how to use statistics in their work
         * Assisted teaching and observed best practice

 design: